 Uterine Fibroids: The Overview

-You’re thinking what most of my patients are thinking when they hear those words; “I have cancer.”
+You may be thinking what a lot of people are thinking...
+“I have cancer.”
 Tumors don’t necessarily mean cancer.
 As a matter of fact, most uterine fibroids are non-cancerous (benign) and rarely become cancerous.

-Uterine fibroids are the most common type of tumors found in the reproductive system of women.
-More specifically, they are fibrous masses found within the womb and can occur in all three layers of the uterus.
-Although, any woman can get them, there are some populations that have a higher incidence than others, including: women ages 30-40, Black and Latino women, women with a family history of fibroids, and women with poor dietary habits.
+Uterine fibroids are one of the most common types of tumors found in the reproductive system of women.
+They are fibrous masses found within the womb and can occur in any of the three layers of the uterus.
+Although, any woman can get them, there are some populations that are at higher risk than others, including: women ages 30-40, Black and Latino women, women with a family history of fibroids, and women with poor dietary habits.

 Because uterine fibroids are so common and vary in size, you may or may not have any symptoms.
 There are several common symptoms associated with fibroids: